 The ticket offices of the shipping companies are located on the "Porto Nuovo" square.

 As often happens with small islands, the port is the first tourist postcard of the area.
 Ventotene is no exception.
 To see the Roman port along which there are bars, restaurants, pizzerias, diving centers, clothing stores, typical products and souvenirs.

-Those arriving by ferry or hydrofoil on the port of Ventotene can immediately start their visit.
-The very first thing to see is Porto Romano, an extremely valuable engineering work that continues to amaze after more than a thousand years.
-In fact, the Romans excavated thousands of cubic meters of tuff to make the landing.
-The caves we see walking - now used as bars, diving centers, etc. - are still those built in the 1st century A.D.
+Those arriving by ferry or hydrofoil at the port of Ventotene can immediately begin their visit.
+The very first thing to see is Porto Romano, an engineering work that continues to amaze after more than a thousand years.
+In fact, the Romans dug thousands of cubic meters of tuff to build this port.
+The caves that we see while walking, now used as bars and diving centers, are still those built in the first century AD.

-From that time also the fishpond at the foot of the lighthouse.
-Here too we are in the presence of an absolutely state-of-the-art fish farming system by the standards of the time, further demonstrating the level of technological development reached by Roman civilization.
+The fish pond near the lighthouse was also the same period.
+Here too we are in the presence of an avantgarde fish farming system by the standards of the time, further demonstrating the level of technological development reached by the Roman civilization.

 Also worth visiting is the Archaeological Museum on the ground floor of the Bourbon fort where the town hall is located.
 While, if it's open, the prison built by the Bourbons for political opponents on the island of Santo Stefano should be visited.
 As is known, the fascist regime also used the prison of Santo Stefano, and the island of Ventotene, to imprison or exile those who opposed the dictatorship of Mussolini.